stjudecloud/university/docs/visualization-community/tutorials/lollipop/index.md

 ```

 # When data is hosted on the HPC
+*   Log into VisCom and create a new visualization.
+*   Copy the code block example below.
 *	Upload the fpkm data onto the HPC.
 *	Locate your fpkm data in your directory.
 *	Find the path to this file.
 *   Add path to file to line 7.
+*   Edit genome in line 6.
 *   Save your visualization in VisCom.
 *   Click the 'Go Back' button in VisCom.
 *   Click your visualization title to render.